ywong137/wikibioquiz/scripts/prompt-template.md

 ## Quality Requirements

-- Hints must be educational and progressive
+- Hints must be educational and progressively more specific
 - No synthetic/fallback data - fail explicitly if APIs don't work
 - Follow "nationality - timeperiod - occupation" format in context
-- Tested successfully on diverse historical figures